Calibrating RSGAIN for the DS278x Family of Fuel Gauges

 Each device is factory calibrated to meet the data-sheet-specified current accuracy.
 However, the current-measurement gain factor (RSGAIN) is also user accessible and can be reprogrammed to improve current-measurement accuracy after module or pack manufacture.
 Users can adjust RSGAIN to correct for variation in an external sense resistor's nominal value, thus allowing the use of low-cost, nonprecision current-sense resistors.

-illustrates the RSGAIN Register format.
+Figure 1 illustrates the RSGAIN Register format.
 RSGAIN is an 11-bit value stored in 2 bytes of the Parameter EEPROM Memory Block.
-The RSGAIN Register value can be adjusted from 0 to 1.999 in steps of 0.001 (precisely 2-10
+The RSGAIN Register value can be adjusted from 0 to 1.999 in steps of 0.001 (precisely 2-10).
+The MSb has a value weight of 1 and the LSb has a value weight of 1/1024 (or 2-10).

 Figure 1.
 The calculated RSGAIN value should be written to addresses 78h and 79h using the above RSGAIN Register format.